surveycto/field-plug-in-resources/docs/api-reference.md

 * `launchIntent(intentName, parameters, callback(error, result))` (Android only)
     Launches  an external app given an `intentName` and a map of `parameters`.
 Invokes the `callback` function either with an `error` or the `result` from the external app when it returns.

+* `getPhoneCallStatus(callback(error, result))` (Android only)
+    Returns the status of an going call (if any) as defined in https://developer.android.com/reference/android/telecom/Call#getState(). if no call is in progress then it returns -1.

 ## Called global JS functions

 Called JS functions are called by the form, and should be handled by your code.